Exploration & Production

 Offshore contract areas are:

-(ii) Area D with Blocks NC 41 and NC 169 (onshore) that feed the Western Libyan Gas Project (Eni’s interest 50%).
+- and Area D, with Block NC 41 that feed the Western Libyan Gas Project.

-Exploration and production activities in Libya are regulated by six Exploration and Production Sharing contracts (EPSA).
-The licenses of Eni’s assets in Libya expire in 2042 and 2047 for oil and gas properties, respectively.
+Exploration and production activities in Libya are regulated by Exploration and Production Sharing Agreement contracts (EPSA).
+The rights to produce of Eni’s assets in Libya will expire in 2038 for Area C, in 2041 for Area E, in 2042 for Area A and B as well as in 2043 for Area D.

 Offices & contacts